Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Related Work

 \textbf{Learning Mesh-based Simulations with \acf{gnn}.} \citet{pfaffLearningMeshBasedSimulation2020} introduced \textsc{MeshGraphNets}, a \ac{mpn}-based simulator that encodes simulation states as graphs using mesh connectivity and physical proximity.
-While accurate for small problems, \ac{mgn} does not scale well, as its receptive field is limited by the number of message-passing steps in the \ac{mpn}.
-To address this issue, recent work expands the receptive field via global attention~\citep{jannyEAGLELargescaleLearning2022, hanPredictingPhysicsMeshreduced2022b, alkinUniversalPhysicsTransformers2024} or hierarchical mesh representations using Graph Convolutional Networks~\citep{montiGeometricDeepLearning2017} and MPNs~\citep{battagliaRelationalInductiveBiases2018a, fortunatoMultiScaleMeshGraphNets2022}.
+While accurate for small problems, \acp{mgn} does not scale well, as its receptive field is limited by the number of message-passing steps in the \ac{mpn}.
+To address this issue, recent work expands the receptive field via global attention~\citep{jannyEAGLELargescaleLearning2022, hanPredictingPhysicsMeshreduced2022b, alkinUniversalPhysicsTransformers2024} or hierarchical mesh representations using Graph Convolutional Networks~\citep{montiGeometricDeepLearning2017} and~\acp{mpn}~\citep{battagliaRelationalInductiveBiases2018a, fortunatoMultiScaleMeshGraphNets2022}.
 Extensions further improve efficiency and accuracy through rotation equivariance~\citep{linoMultiscaleRotationequivariantGraph2022a}, hierarchical edge design~\citep{grigorevHOODHierarchicalGraphs2023}, bi-stride pooling~\citep{caoEfficientLearningMeshBased2023}, and attention mechanisms acting on edges and across hierarchies~\citep{yuLearningFlexibleBody2023}. \citep{pereraMultiscaleGraphNeural2024b} leverages~\ac{amr} to create mesh hierarchies for multi-scale~\acp{gnn}.
-Existing methods are generally trained using a next-step \ac{mse} loss, which favors learning lower solutions frequencies at the cost of accuracy in higher frequency bands that have less impact on the loss~\citep{lippePDERefinerAchievingAccurate2023}.
+Complementary,~\aclp{pimgn}~\citep{wurthPhysicsinformedMeshGraphNetsPIMGNs2024a} integrate FEM-based training to improve accuracy and robustness.
+Existing methods are generally trained using a next-step \ac{mse} loss, which favors learning lower solution frequencies at the cost of accuracy in higher frequency bands that have less impact on the loss~\citep{lippePDERefinerAchievingAccurate2023}.
 However, autoregressive models trained with a \ac{mse} loss often overlook low-amplitude frequencies~\citep{lippePDERefinerAchievingAccurate2023}.
 Our approach is orthogonal, coupling hierarchical~\ac{gnn} with denoising diffusion models.
-This approach allows to take advantage of the large receptive field of multi-scale \acp{gnn} while pushing accuracy toward diffusion limits.
+This approach takes advantage of the large receptive field of multi-scale \acp{gnn} while pushing accuracy toward diffusion limits.

 \textbf{Diffusion-based Simulations.} Diffusion models have been applied to physics-informed image super-resolution~\citep{shuPhysicsinformedDiffusionModel2023}, flow field reconstruction~\citep{liMultiScaleReconstructionTurbulent2023}, and steady-state flow generation on grids using \acp{cnn}~\citep{lienenZeroTurbulenceGenerative2023}, and more recently to meshes with hierarchical \acp{gnn}~\citep{valenciaLearningDistributionsComplex2024}.
 These models, however, operate on isolated frames and do not capture time-dependent dynamics.
 In contrast, our model predicts deterministic physical evolution rather than equilibrium samples via autoregressive rollouts.